Cruz3196/josecruzdev/README.md

 ```

- Once that is done you can now run npm run dev in the main directory and this will run the server on 5001, then on a separate terminal cd to the frontend directory and run npm run dev, this will run the front end react on port 5173.
+ Once that is done, you can now run '''npm run dev''' in the main directory and this will start Express server on port 5001.
+On a separate terminal cd to the frontend directory and run '''npm run dev''', this will launch the React app on port 5173.

 ## Email Setup